ArneMayer/hyrise/README.md

 *Have a look at our [contributor guidelines](CONTRIBUTING.md)*

+You can find definitions of most of the terms and abbreviations used in the code in the [glossary](GLOSSARY.md).
+If you ca not find something that you are looking for, feel free to open an issue.

 The [Step by Step Guide](https://github.com/hyrise/hyrise/wiki/Step-by-Step-Guide) is a good starting point to get to know Hyrise.

 ## Native Setup